HL7/fhir-shorthand/input/pagecontent/reference.md

   . ^short
   ```

-* The path to the designation value of a concept:
+* The path to the designation value of a [Condition Clinical Status value set](https://terminology.hl7.org/ValueSet-condition-clinical.html) top-level code:

   ```
-  #SomeCode ^designation[0].value
+  #active ^designation[0].value
   ```

-* The path to the property code of a concept within a hierarchy:
+* The path to the property code of #recurrence code, a child of the #active code in the [Condition Clinical Status value set](https://terminology.hl7.org/ValueSet-condition-clinical.html):

   ```
-  #SomeCode #ChildCode ^property[0].code
+  #active #recurrence ^property[0].code
   ```

 ***